MadeByMike/madebymike/_posts/2016-9-19-svg-has-more-potential.md

 Dig into the SVG source and you will see we're taking advantage of symbols, masks, transformations and other goodness that HTML and CSS have only ever dreamt of.
 It works great, but it is by no means the extent of the responsive capabilities of SVG.

-One interesting and little known fact about SVG that is that the `viewBox` is an optional attribute.
+One interesting and little known fact about SVG is that the `viewBox` is an optional attribute.
 Did you also know that you can nest SVG elements and establish a new coordinate system on nested SVG and symbol elements, by applying a new `viewBox`?

 With that in mind, imaging for a minute that this is not an image on the web.
-How might a traditional artist adapt this design for different sized page?
-They would probably not just be uniformly scale the design.
+How might a traditional artist adapt this design for a different sized page?
+They would probably not just uniformly scale the design.
 More likely, the corner flourishes and diamond would remain roughly same size and the length of the line connecting them would be reduced.

 <div class="js-resizable">
   <img class="js-resizable-image" src="/demos/svg/complex-border.svg">